mike-haynes2/mhd-solver/README.md

 ### C. Michael Haynes, Neil Baker, Kenneth Thompson, Corinne Hill, Eden Schapera
 #### Updated, Finalized & Submitted 04/29

-[note that all developmental work was carried out in the other branches, main represents only the final product
+(note that all developmental work was carried out in the other branches, main represents only the final product) (see document entitled report_mhd.pdf for details about the methods and results associated with this program)